mllewis/RC/analysis/refComplex_paper_analyses_SI.md

+246 participants completed the rating task.
+We excluded participants who missed a simple math question in the middle of the task that served as an attentional check.
+This excluded 6 participants (2%).
 Complexity ratings were highly correlated with length.
 Below we plot complexity as a function of each of the three length metrics.
 Each point corresponds to a word.
 The x-coordinates have been jittered to avoid over-plotting.

 ![plot of chunk unnamed-chunk-28](figure/unnamed-chunk-28.png)